metno/data-management-handbook/README.md

 The file “data-management-handbook.adoc”, includes the specialized files via variables.
 These variables are defined in the docker-compose.asciidoctor.yml file.
 (If one of the partner-specific files does not exist in your local repository, The CI will add the template).
 This is also the file that sets up the pdf.

 ## Compiling the documentation

-compile-docs.sh compiles the documentation.
+The general part of the documentation can be compiled by running `vagrant up`.
+You can reuse the code here to add CI and compile your own version.
+Please ask if you need help. compile-docs.sh compiles the documentation.
 The document is compiled everytime something is committed. gitlab-ci.yml connects the files in your local repo to the environment variables. currently this is hardcoded, will perhaps be changed in the future.